New Student Orientation isn't just a day – it's a whole program designed to support YOU!

 - College communication is directed to the student unless a FERPA Waiver Form is signed.

-- Classes will meet at least once a week or more according to course requirements.
+- On-campus classes will meet at least once a week or more according to course requirements.

-- Students must seek out instructors during office hours for extra attention and support.
+- You must seek out instructors during office hours for extra attention and support.

 - Most work is done outside of class.

-- Student must obtain and pay for course books and materials.
+- You must obtain and pay for course books and materials.

-- Student is expected to obtain work missed from other students or make request of instructor.
+- If you miss classwork, you are expected to obtain it from other students or make request of instructor.